 The news follows months of rumors, but still comes as something of a shock.
 SimpliVity has been dogged by rumors of acquisitions for years.
 Cisco, Huawei, Lenovo and HPE have all featured prominently in various rumours at different times.

-Additionally, HPE is one of the few major vendors that SimpliVity doesn't currently use in their product lineup.
+Additionally, HPE is one of the few major vendors that SimpliVity doesn't currently use in its product lineup.
 SimpliVity hyper-converged servers are currently available from Cisco, Lenovo, Huawei and Dell.
-Dell provides the OEM hardware for the SimpliVity branded nodes and also offers a meet-in-the-channel Dell branded solution.
+Dell provides the OEM hardware for the SimpliVity-branded nodes and also offers a meet-in-the-channel Dell-branded solution.

 Rumors about a Cisco acquisition peaked in 2015 and were followed by Cisco sort-of-but-not-quite-acquiring rival Springpath instead.
-The Cisco-Springpath tie-up ultimately saw Springpath devote their entire engineering efforts to integrating with Cisco UCS, making them a de facto arm of Cisco.
+The Cisco-Springpath tie-up ultimately saw Springpath devote its entire engineering efforts to integrating with Cisco UCS, making the company a de facto arm of Cisco.
 SimpliVity is currently engaged in a patent lawsuit against Springpath.

 A Feature, Not a Product

-SimpliVity's unique selling point comes from their unique approach to storage
+SimpliVity's unique selling point comes from its unique approach to storage

 .
 This makes use of a field-programmable gate array (FPGA) hardware accelerator to provide for real-time data deduplication without impinging upon the host CPU (SimpliVity's hardware accelerator isn't just an FPGA.
 There's also flash, RAM and a supercap in there.
 Useful for not losing data if the power goes out.

-) SimpliVity's approach to storage also makes them rather efficient
+) SimpliVity's approach to storage also makes it rather efficient

 in multi-site environments.